Beloved (Giveon album): Release and promotion

 The lead single of the album, "Twenties", was released on February 7, 2025.
 In an interview with Billboard on March 28, 2025, Giveon said that he is "excited for people to hear" his next album and feels that he has "a responsibility with this music because I see how it touches and helps people".
 The second single, "Rather Be", was released on May 16, 2025.
 Giveon announced the album sixteen days later along with its cover art and release date, revealing that he spent over one thousand days recording it.
+On July 1, 2025, he revealed the official tracklist through a letter similar to a "breakup note", with each song title in all caps and embedded within "emotional reflections" which offer a glimpse into the album's themes.
+The album was released on July 11, 2025; at the same time, Giveon released "I Can Tell" as a single with a music video.
+Directed by Sahra Zadat, the 1970s-inspired video opens with a classic cinematic trope: a "train station farewell" between Giveon and his lover.